Town Tax Revaluations – Here they Come Again! Well the sweet little

 town of Charlestown RI has just gone through a tax revaluation and the new values are in hand with the Charlestown homeowners.
 And I am getting calls for help!

-Understanding why towns do tax revaluations is important.
+Understanding why towns do tax revaluations in RI real estate is important.
 First, in Rhode Island, the state requires that towns perform a revaluation to bring properties to current market value.
 Towns have municipal services (fire, police, schools,waste disposal and snow removal) which are paid for by the tax dollars that homeowners contribute to on their property as a town grows in population.

 The idea is to determine a property’s fair market value based upon sold